-She also writes about the Minnesota State Bird, the Common Loon; about the Monarch Butterfly and its migration and the different generations of monarch that migrate north vs migrate south (this before all the migration details were generally well published).
-She writes of the Christmas Cactus (Zygocatus truncatus), the Autumn equinox, poisonous mushrooms, and winter birds.
+She also wrote about the Minnesota State Bird, the Common Loon (see 1961 Vol. 9 #2 also); about the Monarch Butterfly and its migration and the different generations of monarch that migrate north vs migrate south (this before all the migration details were generally well published).
+She wrote of the Christmas Cactus (Zygocatus truncatus), the Autumn equinox, poisonous mushrooms, and winter birds.

 He noted that the Garden had added a 36 inch rotary mower and had a trailer made for it.
 Ken would use this to cut parts of the upland Garden.
-[Mowers have long-since vanished from the Garden, but before the use of fire to control aggressive prairie shrubs, they were mowed.]
+[Mowers have long-since vanished from the Garden, but before the use of fire to control aggressive prairie shrubs, the area was mowed.]
 Lastly, he noted that he expected to keep the same assistants as in the past year and since “their proficiency increases each year, I am looking forward to an excellent season in 1963.”
-(1) His chief assistant was Ed Bruckelmeyer, who would work with Ken for number of years yet.
+(1) His chief assistant was Ed Bruckelmyer, who would work with Ken until 1970.
 The other assistant was Sam Baker.
-[Photo below: Ken Avery, left; Ed Bruckelmeyer, right.
+[Photo below: Ken Avery, left; Ed Bruckelmyer, right.
 Photo courtesy Muriel Avery]

 (2).
 Friends of the Wild Flower Garden Secretary’s Report - 1962

-Photo top of page: A view of the Upland Garden on July 16, 1953, from a Kodachrome by Martha Crone, photo courtesy Martha Crone Collection, MHS.
+Photo top of page: A view of the Upland Garden on July 16, 1953, from a Kodachrome by Martha Crone.

 Martha Crone's Garden Log and her 1951 Census of plants in the Garden.